HomeEngineering Projects For YouSimple Solar Light Circuit

 IC CL0116 lamp controller is an application-specific integrated circuit (ASIC) in which solar charging and LED driving sections are integrated on the chip.
 It requires only an external inductor to construct a boost power supply with over 90 per cent efficiency.
 It offers the advantages of low power dissipation, low minimum operating voltage and automatic dusk-to-dawn switching.

-IC CL0116 is available in TO-94 package and its overall circuit can be enclosed in a matchbox.
+IC CL0116 is available in a TO-94 package, and its overall circuit can be enclosed in a matchbox.
 There is no need of an external current-limiting resistor for the LED because the LED driver circuit is integrated in the controller IC.

 Solar cell

-A PCB layout for the garden solar light is shown in Fig. 2 and its components layout in Fig. 3.
+A PCB layout for the garden solar light is shown in Fig. 2, and its component layout in Fig. 3.

-Fig. 2: PCB layout of garden solar light
+Fig. 2: PCB layout of solar light circuit

 Components layout for the PCB